 Role of Diction in the Rendition

-Correct pronunciation of each and every word in a Ghazal is an important aspect of the rendition.
-The way each and every word is uttered helps in conveying the intended emotions, meanings, and nuances of the poetry to the audience.
+Correct pronunciation of every word in a Ghazal is an important aspect of the rendition.
+The way every word is uttered helps in conveying the intended emotions, meanings, and nuances of the poetry to the audience.

 The correct delivery of the words and an effective voice-throwing technique help to express the intended emotions accurately, allowing the audience to connect with the lyrics' sentiments.